faranalytics/dialog/README.md

   - tts `<TTS>` The text‑to‑speech provider.
   - apiKey `<string>` OpenAI API key.
   - model `<string>` OpenAI Chat Completions model identifier.
+  - queueSizeLimit `<number>` A queueSizeLimit to be passed to the implementation's `Mutex` constructor.

 Use an `OpenAIAgent` as a base class in order to build streaming, interruptible LLM agents that connect STT input, TTS output, and a VoIP transport.
 Subclasses implement `inference` to call OpenAI APIs and stream back responses.